HL7/cql/input/pages/02-authorsguide.md

 Figure 2‑B - Unfiltered vs Patient context

-Because context is associated with each declaration, it is possible for expressions defined in a particular context to reference expressions defined in the [.id]#Unfiltered# context and vice versa.
+Because context is associated with each declaration, it is possible for expressions defined in a particular context to reference expressions defined in the <span class="id">Unfiltered</span> context and vice versa.
 Best practice is for each library to have expressions in only one context, and for that context declaration to be the first declaration in the library.

 Note that it is not legal for an expression in one specified context to reference an expression in another specified context.
-This is because there must be a way to relate cross-context queries, which is only possible in the [.id]#Unfiltered# context, or through the use of a cross-context retrieve.
+This is because there must be a way to relate cross-context queries, which is only possible in the <span class="id">Unfiltered</span> context, or through the use of a cross-context retrieve.

-In an [.id]#Unfiltered# context, a reference to a specified context expression (such as [.id]#Patient#) results in the execution of that expression for each patient in the unfiltered context, and the implementation environment combines the results.
+In an <span class="id">Unfiltered</span> context, a reference to a specified context expression (such as <span class="id">Patient</span>) results in the execution of that expression for each patient in the unfiltered context, and the implementation environment combines the results.

-If the result type of an expression in a specific context is not a list, the result of accessing it from an [.id]#Unfiltered# context will be a list with elements of the type of the  expression.
+If the result type of an expression in a specific context is not a list, the result of accessing it from an <span class="id">Unfiltered</span> context will be a list with elements of the type of the  expression.
 For example:

 ``` cql
 context Patient